DanielLiu1123/gencoder/README.md

 # Gencoder

-A code generator for any language or framework, based on [Handlebars](https://handlebarsjs.com/).
+A code generator for any language or framework that preserves your custom changes during regeneration, powered by [Handlebars](https://handlebarsjs.com/).

 ## Background

-When generating code, you cannot add custom code, because it will be overwritten the next time you generate code.
-In real world, code generators usually help to create some boilerplate code (like CRUD operations), and then you may modify the generated code.
-However, when you regenerate the code, your changes will be overwritten, and you have to merge the code manually (which is really annoying).
+You cannot add code to the generated code because it will be overwritten the next time you generate it.
+In real world, code generators are often used to create some boilerplate code (like CRUD operations), then you develop your own code based on it.
+However, when you regenerate the code, your changes will be overwritten, and you have to merge them manually (which is very annoying).

 Gencoder is designed to solve this problem.
-It allows the code generator to recognize which parts of the file are automatically generated and which parts are added manually.
-When regenerating the code, only the generated parts will be overwritten, and the manual changes will remain untouched.
-No need for manual merging anymore.
+It can recognize which parts of the file are generated and which parts are manually added.
+When regenerating, it only overwrites the automatically generated parts, and the manual parts remain unchanged.
+No more manual merging.

 ## Install